Developing a Multilingual Dataset and Evaluation Metrics for Code-Switching: A Focus on Hong Kong's Polylingual Dynamics: CORPUS DESIGN

-When using a large language model to generate data, it relies heavily on human-written instruction data.
-The simple and fixed prompt may lead to limitations in quantity, diversity, and creativity\cite{wang2022self}.
-Given the limited availability of open-source high-quality mixed Cantonese and English audio datasets, we use MADGF to create such a dataset.
+When using a large language model to generate data, it heavily relies on human-written instruction data.
+The use of a simple and fixed prompt may lead to limitations in terms of quantity, diversity, and creativity \cite{wang2022self}.
+Due to the limited availability of high-quality open-source mixed Cantonese and English audio datasets, we utilized MADGF to create such a dataset.

 MADGF is an innovative multi-agent system designed to produce high-quality, mixed-language datasets.
 This framework breaks complex tasks into subtasks \cite{shen2024hugginggpt} and integrates multiple specialized agents \cite{wu2023autogen}, each contributing uniquely towards the creation and refinement of the dataset.
 Our architecture allows for the efficient handling of diverse data types and enhances the authenticity and applicability of the generated datasets for real-world applications.